 '''

 positional arguments:

 pattern_or_reference Pattern, recipe reference or package reference e.g.,

 'boost/', 'MyPackage/1.2@user/channel', 'MyPackage/1.

 2@user/channel:af7901d8bdfde621d086181aa1c495c25a17b13

 7'

 optional arguments:

 -h, --help

 show this help message and exit

 -p PACKAGE, --package PACKAGE

 Package ID [DEPRECATED: use full reference instead]

 -q QUERY, --query QUERY

 Only upload packages matching a specific query.

 Packages query: 'os=Windows AND (arch=x86 OR

 compiler=gcc)'.
 The 'pattern_or_reference' parameter

 has to be a reference: MyPackage/1.2@user/channel

 -r REMOTE, --remote REMOTE

 upload to this specific remote

---a11

 Upload both package recipe and packages

+--all

 --skip-upload

 Do not upload anything, just run the checks and the

 compression

 --force

 Ignore checks before uploading the recipe: it will

 bypass missing fields in the scm attribute and it will

 override remote recipe with local regardless of recipe

 date

 --check

 Perform an integrity check, using the manifests,

 before upload

--c, --confirm

-Upload all matching recipes without confirmation

-In case of fail retries to upload again the specified

---retry RETRY

-times.

---retry-wait RETRY_WAIT

 '''

-'''

-Waits specified seconds before retry again

--no [{all,recipe}], --no-overwrite [{all,recipe}]

-Uploads package only if recipe is the same as the

-remote one

--j JSON, --json JSON json file path where the upload information will be

-written to

---parallel Upload files in parallel using multiple threads The

-default number of launched threads is 8

-'''
+-c,confirm Upload all matching recipes without confirmation retry RETRY In case of fail retries to upload again the specified times. retry-wait RETRY_WA IT Waits specified seconds before retry again -no [{all,recipe}], - -no-overwrite [{all,recipe}] Uploads package only if recipe is the same as the remote one -j JSON,json JSON json file path where the upload information will be written to parallel Upload files in parallel using multiple threads.
+The default number of launched threads is set to the value of cpu_count and can be configured using the CONAN_CPU_COUNT environment variable or defining cpu_count in conan.conf